domm/CtrlO-Crypt-XkcdPassword/README.md

 - en-GB

-You can also provide your own custom wordlist, either in a file:
+You can also provide your own custom word list, either in a file:

     my $pw_generator = CtrlO::Crypt::XkcdPassword->new(
         wordlist => '/path/to/file'